Welcome to today's edition of the Rush 24-7 podcast.

 What do you think about the deal?

-I'm uh still holding a little bit of judgment on whether I like it or not, but I'm very concerned about the payroll uh withholding reduction.
+I'm still holding a little bit of judgment on whether I like it or not, but I'm very concerned about the payroll withholding reduction.

 Why are you concerned about that?

-Well, going into the 2012 elections, I believe you know, they didn't reduce the tax rate um for those individuals, but they reduce the withholding to the 2012 for one year tax refunds will be extra uh a lot lower.
+Well, going into the 2012 elections, I believe, you know, they didn't reduce the tax rate for those individuals, but they reduced the withholding.

-You don't like the one year payroll reduction because it's gonna lead to smaller tax refunds.
+You don't like the one-year payroll reduction because it's going to lead to smaller tax refunds?

-It should in my opinion, it should be a payroll, it should be a tax reduction, not a payroll withholding reduction.
+It should, in my opinion, it should be a tax reduction, not a payroll withholding reduction.

-Because I think what's gonna happen is in two thousand if you withhold less taxes in two thousand eleven, the same amount of tax is gonna be due when they file their tax returns for 2011 in early 2012.
+Because I think what's going to happen is if you withhold less taxes in 2011, the same amount of tax is going to be due when they file their tax returns for 2011 in early 2012.

-So the tax refunds for all these folks are gonna be much lower.
+So the tax refunds for all these folks are going to be much lower.

-I believe if the Democrats can tie the lower tax refunds, the Republicans are gonna get a huge victory on in the 2012 elections if they can link the Republicans to the middle class getting lower refunds over this whole tax plan.
+And I believe if the Democrats can tie the lower tax refunds, the Republicans are going to get a huge victory in the 2012 elections if they can link the Republicans to the middle class getting lower refunds for this whole tax plan.

 Okay.

-You're opposed to the deal, yet you say the Republicans are gonna get a huge victory.
+You're opposed to the deal, yet you say the Republicans are going to get a huge victory.

 Are you a Democrat?

-No, the Democrats are gonna get the victory, I believe.
+No, the Democrats are going to get the victory, I believe.

-If if you lower the withholdings but you don't lower the taxes, then when people do their tax returns in 2012, they're not gonna get the same tax refund that they've typically gotten.
+If you lower the withholdings, but you don't lower the taxes, then when people do their tax returns in 2012, they're not going to get the same tax refund that they've typically gotten.

-And if it's not that same level, I think the Democrats are gonna be able to blame the Republicans because of this tax poll tax plan.
+And if it's not that same level, I think the Democrats are going to be able to blame the Republicans because of this tax whole tax plan.

-Oh, people are gonna proceed election, they can say Republicans argued to extend tax, you know, tax breaks for the wealthier.
+But for the 2012 election, they can say, as the Republicans argued to extend tax breaks for the wealthier.

-Well now I will I will admit I hadn't factored in the income tax refund angle of this.
+Well, now, I will admit, I hadn't factored in the income tax refund angle of this.

-I I gotta say, I hadn't factored that in and how that could benefit the Democrats because people's refunds will be smaller and they'll blame Republicans for a tax increase.
+I got to say, I hadn't factored that in and how that could benefit the Democrats because people's refunds will be smaller, and they'll blame Republicans for a tax increase.

 I hadn't factored that in.

-So the White House has just announced that Obama is gonna hold a news conference at 2.20 this afternoon in the briefing room.
+So the White House has just announced that Obama is going to hold a news conference at 2.20 this afternoon in the briefing room.

-So either he's gonna announce a deal or he's going to defend his caving.
+So either he's going to announce a deal or he's going to defend his caving.

-Well, I'm thinking of uh of waiting until 220 to announce my opinion of the deal.
+Well, I'm thinking of waiting until 2.20 to announce my opinion of the deal.

-Well, if this guy is gonna conduct a press conference during my program, I'm gonna wait and tell people what I think of all this until he starts.
+Well, if this guy is going to conduct a press conference during my program, I'm going to wait and tell people what I think of all this until he starts.

 If he wants to set up a little competing thing here, I'll be glad to go along with us.